GHG Emissions and Energy-related Targets

 | 10m to 20m | 0 | 0 | 0.0% | |

-- DHR has implemented sustainable finance of ¥58.5 billion as of the fiscal period ended February 28, 2025.
+- DHR has executed Sustainability Finance of ¥58,900 million (as of fiscal period ended February 28, 2026) under the above framework.

-- The ratio of sustainable finance to interest-bearing debt has also increased by continuously implementing sustainable finance.
+- The ratio of Sustainability Finance to interest-bearing debt has also increased through the continuous execution of Sustainability Finance.

 Climate-related Opportunities